Skip to main content

 Clone the repository

-git clone https://github.com/ringee-io/ringee.git
+git clone https://github.com/ringee-io/ringee-app.git

 cd ringee